 As part of the programme of work in response to recommendations from Audit Scotland and the Public Audit Committee on major capital projects, an Infrastructure Investment Board (IIB) has been established to take on an executive role in infrastructure governance, working alongside individual portfolio investment boards.

-The IIB has a senior level, corporate membership of eight permanent members:
+IIB has senior level, corporate membership of 11 permanent members who are:

 Infrastructure Investment Board - Terms of Reference